vaishnavitv/vaishnavitv/README.md

 ## :loudspeaker: Technical Presentation Abstract Collection
 [Sessionize](https://sessionize.com/vaishnavi-subramaniam)

 [Publications](https://github.com/vaishnavitv/Assets-and-Publications)

 HTTP Status : 402 Payment Required (Experimental)

+## :martial_arts_uniform: Favourite Quotes

+“You’re braver than you believe, stronger than you seem and smarter than you think.”
+—Christopher Robin

 ## :bento: Love spotting anti patterns and code smell
 Pokemon Exception Handling.
 Also known as the Diaper Pattern (it catches all the shit)